Course Schedules and Descriptions - Summer Semester 2025

 Students taking this seminar for credit must attend all four days.

-Task-based Language Teaching and Learning by Dr. Andrea Révész., University College London, U.K., will be conducted by 3-hour online Zoom sessions for four days: Saturday, July 5, Sunday, July 6, Saturday, July 12, and Sunday, July 13, from 18:00 to 21:00 (JST).
+Conversation Analysis and Why It Should Matter to TESOL Professionals by Dr. Donald Carroll, Professor Emeritus of Shikoku Gakuin University, Japan, will be conducted by 3-hour online Zoom sessions for four days: Saturday, October 18, Sunday, October 19, Saturday, October 25, and Sunday, October 26 from 10:00 to 13:00 (JST).
 Students taking this seminar for credit must attend all four days.
-Students can add/drop this seminar course by 22:00 on Saturday, July 5.
+Students can add/drop this seminar course by 14:00 on Saturday, October 18.

-The pre sign-up (or course registration for those who are taking this seminar for credit) is required for anybody attending the public session on Saturday, July 5 from 18:00 to 21:00.
-The sign-up process must be completed through the "Distinguished Lecturer Series Seminar Sign-Up Form" that is available on TUJ Grad Ed website.
-The sign-up deadline is Friday, July 4 at 12:00 p.m.
-The public session Zoom link will be provided to those people who completed the online sign-up (or course registration) process by 18:00 on Friday, July 4.
-The zoom link for the remaining sessions will be provided to the creditors and auditors between 13:00 to 14:00 on Sunday, July 6.
+The pre sign-up (or course registration for those who are taking this seminar for credit) is required for anybody attending the public session on Saturday, October 18 from 10:00 to 13:00.
+The sign-up process must be completed through "Distinguished Lecturer Series Seminar Sign-Up Form" that is available on TUJ Grad Ed website.
+The sign-up deadline is Friday, October 17 at 12:00 p.m.
+The public session Zoom link will be provided to those people who completed the online sign-up (or course registration) process by 18:00 on Friday, October 17.